0Akise/dart_style/README.md

 - Make it closer to C++

-simply speaking, disabling formatter configuration is ridiculous. mkakabaev made a fascinating tutorial of how-to-compile this dart project. [https://github.com/mkakabaev/dart_style?tab=readme-ov-file] please check it out.
+simply speaking, disabling formatter configuration is ridiculous.

+mkakabaev made a fascinating tutorial of how-to-compile this dart project. [mkakabaev/dart_style](https://github.com/mkakabaev/dart_style?tab=readme-ov-file) (also a fork) please check it out.

 ---